-Fortunately, we had taken extensive pictures of the road and our client’s motorcycle and we hired an accident re-constructionist who was able to put together the pieces of what likely happened.
+Fortunately, we had taken extensive pictures of the road and our client’s motorcycle, and we hired an accident re-constructionist who could put together the pieces of what likely happened.

-We had another case with a severely injured motorcyclist and his passenger who was killed.
+We had another case with a severely injured motorcyclist and his passenger, who died.
 We had an argument/issue over liability.
 The defendant’s insurance carrier suggested that the terrain and our deceased client’s spouse contributed to the accident.

-We hired surveyors and surveyed the intersection and with that built a digital exact computer model of the area and proved the defense was wrong.
+We hired surveyors, surveyed the intersection, built a digital exact computer model of the area, and proved the defense wrong.

 In another motorcycle versus a van case, we hired retired FBI agents and did surveillance on the defendant three states away to determine his affiliation with a particular organization.

 In an unfair and deceptive trade practice case against a car repair dealership, they hired an out-of-state expert who worked for a trial expert company.
 This defense expert had been in the auto industry for decades.
 We scoured the country for any of his prior testimony, school records, etc. When I was cross-examining him, he was caught in several lies with just a few of my first questions.
-The judge then called for a recess and warned the “expert” and the defense lawyer that if he lied again “they” would be in significant trouble with the court.
-The jury understood who was right and we had one of the largest verdicts for that type of case in the state.
+The judge then called for a recess and warned the “expert” and the defense lawyer that “they” would be in significant trouble with the court if he lied again.
+The jury understood who was right, and we had one of the largest verdicts for that type of case in the state.

-Giving your all (110%) to your client and their case means doing it early in the case and throughout the case.
+Giving your all (110%) to your client means doing it early and throughout the case.

 We “focus group” almost every case before trial.
 That means we invest our time and our money to put on “round tables” and “mock trials” to see how people (potential jurors) respond to the facts and the way those facts are presented.

-Based on the feedback we get from those participants we are better able to craft our arguments in a way that is more likely to help our clients.
+Based on the feedback we get from those participants, we are better able to craft our arguments that are more likely to help our clients.